 Christmas on the East Coast

 Get into the Christmas spirit at the wonderful Christmas events on the East Coast!
-Roam around Christmas markets shopping for artisan gifts and sipping mulled wine.
+Roam around Christmas markets shopping for artisan gifts and sipping warm drinks.
 Admire wonderfully decorated old buildings, Christmas windows, and private homes dressed for the occasion and open for visitors looking for Christmas inspiration.
-Look for animals in the fairytale Christmas forest, and take a selfie with the glittering Coca-Cola truck.
 Get the best Christmas gifts from artisan stalls, farms, and small boutiques.
 Find something new for this season on the East Coast of Finland!

 Historic Houses of Loviisa